igorskyflyer/commoji/README.md

 ## 🤖 Features

 Commoji’s purpose is to transform the way developers communicate intent through commit messages – by blending semantic clarity with symbolic expressiveness.
 It's not just a tagging system; it’s a visual grammar for storytelling in code.

+### 🏷️ Tags

-Commoji defines the following tags, their purpose and emoji:
+Commoji achieves its goal by defining the following tags, their purpose and emoji:

 |       Tag           |                    Purpose                     |            Emoji             |
 |:-------------------:|:----------------------------------------------:|:----------------------------:|